African-centered. Storyteller. Social Entrepreneur. Pan-African.

 Ph.D.

-Earned in December 2020 with a focus on using African-centered storytelling for healing and restorative justice.
+Earned in December 2020 with a focus on using African-centered storytelling for healing generational trauma.

 Archiving & Storytelling